Panic Disorder in Children

 - Medicines may be given to make your child feel more relaxed or to reduce anxiety that causes a panic attack.
 Some medicines are taken only when your child is having a panic attack.
 Other medicines can be taken to prevent panic attacks.
 Medicines are usually used along with therapy or other treatments.

 - A behavior therapist can help your child learn to control how his or her body responds to stressful situations.
-He or she may also teach your child ways to relax muscles and slow breathing during a panic attack.
-He or she may teach your child ways to know that the panic attack will not get worse.
+The therapist may also teach your child ways to relax muscles and slow breathing during a panic attack.
+The therapist may teach your child ways to know that the panic attack will not get worse.
 Your child may also learn ways to prevent or stop hyperventilation.